MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ##### Typescript API
 - None

 !!!
-Note Notes
+Note Multiple Environment Gizmos Allowed
-    - Multiple allowed in world.
-Only one can be active at a time.
-    - You can use asset spawing to change the enviroment dynamically.
+    Multiple Environment Gizmos are allowed, but only one can be active at a time.
+You can use asset spawning to change the enviroment dynamically.

 !!!
-Warning
+Warning Spawning Multiple Environment Gizmos
-    - When spawning multiple environment gizmos, the original environment gizmo may not reactivate when all other gizmos despawn.
-It might be safer to respawn your original environment gizmo when needed.
+    When spawning multiple Environment Gizmos, the original Environment Gizmo may not reactivate when all other gizmos despawn.
+It might be safer to respawn your original Environment Gizmo when needed.

 !!!
 Bug Known Issues
-    - None
+    - <mark>TODO</mark> list known issues or delete

 ### ParticleFx Gizmo
 #### Overview